Cambodia: Pre-Angkorian, Angkorian, and Post-Angkor

-During the 3rd, 4th, and 5th centuries, the Indianised states of Funan and its successor, Chenla, coalesced in what later is Cambodia and southwestern Vietnam.
+During the 3rd, 4th, and 5th centuries, the Indianised kingdoms of Funan and its successor, Chenla, coalesced in what later is Cambodia and southwestern Vietnam.
 For more than 2,000 years, what was to become Cambodia absorbed influences from India, passing them on to other Southeast Asian civilisations that later became Thailand and Laos.

+The scholar George Cœdès refers to the 10th-century Baksei Chamkrong inscription, narrating the Cambodian dynastic legend in which the hermit Kambu Swayambhuva and the celestial nymph Mera unite and establish the Cambodian royal dynasty, first of whom were the Chenla rulers Srutavarman and his son Sreshthavarman.
 The Khmer Empire grew out of the remnants of Chenla, becoming firmly established in 802 when Jayavarman II (reigned c.
 790 – c.
-835) declared independence from Java and proclaimed themselves a Devaraja.
-They and their followers instituted the cult of the God-king and began a series of conquests that formed an empire which flourished in the area from the 9th to the 15th centuries.
-During the rule of Jayavarman VIII the Angkor empire was attacked by the Mongol army of Kublai Khan; the king was able to buy peace.
-Around the 13th century, Theravada missionaries from Sri Lanka reintroduced Theravada Buddhism to Southeast Asia, having sent missionaries previously in the 1190s.
-The religion spread and eventually displaced Hinduism and Mahayana Buddhism as the popular religion of Angkor; it was not the official state religion until 1295 when Indravarman III took power.
+835) declared independence from Java and proclaimed himself a devaraja.
+Khmer kings and their followers instituted the cult of the God-king and began a series of conquests that formed an empire which flourished in the area from the 9th to the 15th centuries.
+During the rule of Jayavarman VIII the Angkor Empire was attacked by the Mongol army of Kublai Khan; the king was able to buy peace.
+Around the 13th century, Theravada missionaries from Sri Lanka reintroduced Theravada Buddhism to Southeast Asia, having previously sent missionaries in the 1190s.
+The religion spread and eventually displaced Hinduism and Mahayana Buddhism as the popular religion of Angkor, although it did not officially become state religion until 1295 when Indravarman III took power.

-The Khmer Empire was Southeast Asia's largest empire during the 12th century.
-The empire's centre of power was Angkor, where a series of capitals were constructed during the empire's zenith.
-In 2007 an international team of researchers using satellite photographs and other modern techniques concluded that Angkor had been the largest pre-industrial city in the world with an urban sprawl of 2,980 km2.
+The Khmer Empire was the largest Southeast Asian empire during the 12th century.
+Its centre of power was Angkor, where a series of capitals were constructed during the empire's zenith.
+In 2007, an international team of researchers using satellite photographs and other modern techniques concluded Angkor to have been the largest pre-industrial city in the world with an urban sprawl of 2,980 km2.
 The city could have supported a population of up to 1 million people.

 After a series of wars with neighbouring kingdoms, Angkor was sacked by the Ayutthaya Kingdom and abandoned in 1432 because of ecological failure and infrastructure breakdown.
+The kingdom's capital was eventually moved to Longvek, which prospered as an integral part of the 16th century Asian maritime trade network.
+The rivalry with the Ayutthaya Kingdom resulted in several conflicts, including the Siamese conquest of Longvek in 1594.